-"I saw his glory that he was in the beginning before the world was; therefore, in the beginning the Word was; for he was the Word, even the messenger of Salvation, the light and the Redeemer of the world; the Spirit of truth, who came into the world because the world was made by him; and in him was the life of men and the light of men."-D.C.
-90:1.
+"...I saw his glory that he was in the beginning before the world was; therefore, in the beginning the Word was; for he was the Word, even the messenger of salvation, the light and the Redeemer of the world; the Spirit of truth, who came into the world because the world was made by him; and in him was the life of men and the light of men."
+(Doctrine and Covenants 90:1d, 1e).

-From before the creation of the world Christ was "the Spirit of truth," "even the Spirit of truth which came and dwelt in the flesh, and dwelt among us."
-(Ibid) This clearly identifies Christ and the Spirit as one and the same.
-Christ had a form before he came into the world, but he was more than form, for, as Spirit, he was "in all and through all things, the light of truth; which truth shineth.
+From before the creation of the world Christ was "the Spirit of truth..."
+(Doctrine and Covenants 90:1e) "...even the Spirit of truth which came and dwelt in the flesh, and dwelt among us."
+(Doctrine and Covenants 90:1g).
+This clearly identifies Christ and the Spirit as one and the same.
+Christ had a form before he came into the world, but he as more than form, for, as Spirit, he was "...in all and through all things, the light of truth, which truth shineth.
 This is the light of Christ."
-And to be still more explicit, "he is in the sun, ...he is in the moon," etc." (D.C.
-85:2,etc.) Jesus confirms this point directly when he said:
+(Doctrine and Covenants 85:2b).
+And to be still more explicit, "...he is in the sun...he is in the moon..."
+(Doctrine and Covenants 85:2c, 2d).
+Jesus confirms this point directly when he said:

 "The Spirit of truth is of God.
 I am the Spirit of truth."
+(Doctrine and Covenants 90:4c).

-(D.C.90:4) These words can mean nothing less than that Jesus Christ is primarily and essentially Spirit, and that without reference to any form which he may have assumed in order to render himself comprehensible to created man.
+These words can mean nothing less than that Jesus Christ is primarily and essentially Spirit, and that without reference to any form which he may have assumed in order to render himself comprehensible to created man.
 By his Spirit he works in the souls of men and in all things to bring to pass his eternal purposes in the end of man.

-Nephi says: "It must needs be that the Gentiles be convinced also, that Jesus is the Christ, the Eternal God; and that he manifested himself unto all those who believe in him by the power of the Holy Ghost." ( 2 Nephi 11:78) Here Nephi not only affirms that Christ is God, but only a little less directly that Christ is the Holy Ghost.
+Nephi says: "...it must needs be that the Gentiles be convinced also, that Jesus is the Christ, the Eternal God; and that he manifesteth himself unto all those who believe in him by the power of the Holy Ghost."
+(II Nephi 11:78).
+Here Nephi not only affirms that Christ is God, but only a little less directly that Christ is the Holy Ghost.
 Christ manifests himself by or in the Holy Ghost.
 That which moves in the soul of man as the Holy Ghost, or the Holy Spirit, to enlighten, and quicken, and strengthen is none other than the Christ, the Eternal God.
-Here there are no two persons, nor three, but one divine personality manifesting itself in different ways.
+Here there are not two persons, nor three, but one divine personality manifesting itself in different ways.